Sports Show with Norm Macdonald

-Sports Show with Norm Macdonald was a sports comedy series that aired on Tuesdays at 10:30 p.m.
-ET on Comedy Central from April 12, 2011 to June 7, 2011.
-The show lampooned the world of sports using Web videos and field segments.
+Sports Show with Norm Macdonald is a sports comedy television program that aired on Tuesdays at 10:30 p.m.
+ET on Comedy Central from April 12, 2011, to June 7, 2011.
+The show lampooned the world of sports using web videos and field segments.
 Comedian and former Saturday Night Live "Weekend Update" anchor Norm Macdonald hosted the show.
 As host of Sports Show, Macdonald is described as a "gleeful, equal-opportunity offender who is back in his element making snarky asides at the absurd excesses of the sports biz," according to TVGuide's Matt Roush.

 History

 The show premiered on April 12, 2011, on the American cable network Comedy Central, and on April 13, 2011, on the Canadian cable television channel The Comedy Network.
 Comedy Central ordered nine episodes of the show, all taped on Monday nights in front of a live studio audience; however, Macdonald "wanted to (broadcast) live."
 In June 2011, it was announced that Comedy Central would not be renewing the show for a second season, reportedly due to relatively low ratings, even though Sports Show steadily averaged one million viewers per episode.